bagder/http2-explained/en/part5.md

 keep an http2 connection alive much longer and re-use it more than a typical HTTP1 connection.

-While some browser's spokespersons have stated they will not implement this means of speaking http2, the Internet Explorer team has expressed that they will, and curl already supports this.
+While some browsers' spokespersons stated they will not implement this means of speaking http2, the Internet Explorer team once expressed that they would - although they have never delivered on that. curl and a few other non-browser clients support clear-text http2.

+Today, no major browser supports http2 without TLS.